NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 (:numref:`plot_csv`) to see at which triangulated points the reprojection errors are large and their geographic locations.

-Residuals corresponding to GCP will be printed at the end of these files and flagged with the string ``# GCP``.
+Pixel reprojection errors corresponding to GCP will be printed at the end of these files and flagged with the string ``# GCP``.

+During the optimization the pixel differences are divided by pixel sigma.
+This is undone when the pixel reprojection errors are later computed.

 The command::